MicrosoftDocs/win32/desktop-src/print/oemcuipparam.md

-﻿---
+---
-Description: 'The OEMCUIPPARAM structure is used as an input parameter to a user interface plug-in''s IPrintOemUI::CommonUIProp method.' ms.assetid: '178b635c-0916-44f5-87a3-a2766601dcab'
+Description: The OEMCUIPPARAM structure is used as an input parameter to a user interface plug-ins IPrintOemUICommonUIProp method. ms.assetid: 178b635c-0916-44f5-87a3-a2766601dcab
 title: OEMCUIPPARAM structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # OEMCUIPPARAM structure